 Allergic rhinitis is an allergy of the lining (mucosa) of the nose and may present like a common cold.
-There are two forms of allergic rhinitis:
+There are 2 forms of allergic rhinitis:

 - Seasonal allergic rhinitis (hay fever).
 This is only present during part of the year, e.g. spring and early summer.

 - Persistent allergic rhinitis.
 This is occurs all year round.